RN Diploma vs. ADN vs. BSN Degree: What’s the Difference?

 • Average Program Length: 2 years

-If you're torn between pursuing a diploma/certificate or a degree, an ADN may work for you.
-Students can finish in about two years and can study online or in person.
-An average of 60-75 credits includes some general education classes, pharmacology, maternal-newborn and pediatric nursing, and psychiatric nursing courses.
+If you’re unsure about pursuing a diploma/certificate or a degree, an ADN may work for you.
+Students can finish in about two years and study online or in person.
+Programs usually require between 60-75 credits.
+Students take general education, pharmacology, maternal-newborn and pediatric nursing, and psychiatric nursing courses.

-Clinical hours correspond to state requirements and take place at healthcare sites.
+Students complete clinical hours at healthcare sites to practice their nursing skills.
+Clinical hours vary by program and state.
+Each program must meet the minimum state-required clinical hours, but programs may require more than the minimum.
 Graduates qualify for the NCLEX-RN exam and can apply their ADN credits toward a future BSN or master of science in nursing (MSN) degree.

-ADN students benefit from a shorter — and often less expensive — time in school, but may find their advancement and salary potential limited without a bachelor's degree.
-RNs who want to specialize will need a BSN.
+ADN students benefit from a shorter — and often less expensive — program but may find their advancement and salary potential limited without a bachelor’s degree.
+RNs who want to become nurse leaders or nurse informaticists will need a BSN.

 Admissions requirements to ADN programs often include: